splunk/public-o11y-docs/incident-intelligence/set-up-incident-intelligence.rst

 .. _sync-to-microsoft-outlook:

-Sync your on-call schedule to your Microsoft Outlook calendar
+Sync your on-call schedule to your Microsoft Outlook Calendar
 ----------------------------------------------------------------

-To sync an on-call schedule to your Microsoft Outlook calendar, follow these steps:
+To sync an on-call schedule to your Microsoft Outlook Calendar, follow these steps:

 #.
 On the :guilabel:`Incidents` or :guilabel:`Alerts` tab in Incident Intelligence, select either :guilabel:`You are currently on call` or :guilabel:`On-call schedules`.
 (If you are on call, :guilabel:`You are currently on call` displays on the :guilabel:`Incidents` and :guilabel:`Alerts` tabs.
 If you are not on call, :guilabel:`On-call schedules` displays on the :guilabel:`Incidents` and :guilabel:`Alerts` tabs.)
 #.
 Select :guilabel:`Sync to calendar`.
 #.
-Go to your Microsoft Outlook calendar.
+Go to your Microsoft Outlook Calendar.
 #.
 Select :guilabel:`Add calendar` > :guilabel:`Subscribe from web`.
 #.
 Paste your copied Incident Intelligence calendar URL.
 #.
 Enter a calendar name and customize any other settings you want.